Arduino for Educators: Implementing Computer Science in the Classroom

 In addition to focusing on key content, we will provide time to reflect on pedagogy, classroom management, and pacing of material.
 This class is designed to provide a basic foundation to start working with students in the context of programming, engineering and computational thinking.
 We have run through this class with a wide range of educators from K - 12 and beyond.

 Throughout the week-long course, our goals/learning outcomes will be:

 - Teachers will be able to implement a maker-centric classroom built around project-based-learning (PBL).

 - Teachers will understand the basics behind electricity and circuits as well as how to teach these topics.

-- Teachers will have a general fluency and literacy with programming in C/C++, Arduino, Processing, and Scratch.
+- Teachers will have a general fluency and literacy with programming in C/C++, Arduino, and Processing.

 - Collectively, we will develop a set of lesson plans, activities, and projects to use in the classroom that integrate microcontrollers, programming, and electronics.

 Note: Please install the Arduino 1.8.5 (or the latest available version) software on your computer before class.
 Click here for instructions on installing the Arduino software.

 Professional Development Credit This class is good for 3.0 graduate credit hours through Colorado State University continuing education with an additional payment to be collected at the time of the class.
 Paperwork for credit will be available during the first and second day of class.

 Prerequisites: This class is exclusively for instructors and educators who want to learn how to implement physical computing, programming and electronics into their classroom.
 There are no prerequisites for this class, however, the class requires that participants have the physical dexterity to insert wires into a breadboard (the physical equivalent of inserting shoelaces into the holes of sneakers).